 Whether or not you make resolutions this time of year, you can probably see the appeal.
 Dreaming of dropping one jean size, or picking up a guitar or speaking French.
 It’s tempting to use this time of year to finally make that Big Change.
 Some of us do decide to try.
 And that’s where things start getting depressing.

 We could probably guess the stats.
-About 40 percent of us will make New Year’s resolutions for 2014.
+About 40 percent of us will make New Year’s resolutions.
 Out of that number, 30 percent will fail after two weeks; 40 percent will fail after one month and 60 percent will fail after six months.

 The problem most likely is not the resolutions themselves.
 Our resolutions are usually good.
 I would even go as far as to say that New Year’s Day is as good a time as any to start some new habits and make some commitments.
 After all, it is a time of new beginnings.